-Before joining Ecologic Institute, Philipp Voß worked as a graduate assistant at German Development Institute (GDI).
-Within the project Klimalog – Research and Dialogue for a Climate-Smart and Just Transformation, he assisted at the development of the NDC Content Explorer, did PR work for the 21st Conference of the Parties (COP21) in Paris and co-organized the 2016 Berlin Conference on Transformative Global Climate Governance "après Paris".
-During another occupation as a graduate assistant at the ewi Energy Research and Scenarios (ewi ER&S), Philipp Voß supported the Project "Förderinitiative Energiespeicher", where, among other things, he contributed to a study on sustainable vehicle drives.
+Before joining Ecologic Institute, Philipp Voß worked as a graduate assistant at the German Development Institute (GDI).
+Within the project Klimalog – Research and Dialogue for a Climate-Smart and Just Transformation, he assisted in the development of the NDC Content Explorer, did PR work for the 21st Conference of the Parties (COP21) in Paris and co-organized the 2016 Berlin Conference on Transformative Global Climate Governance "après Paris".
+During another occupation as a graduate assistant at the ewi Energy Research and Scenarios (ewi ER&S), Philipp Voß supported the Project "Förderinitiative Energiespeicher", where, among other things, he contributed to a study on sustainable vehicle drivers.
 In between his undergraduate and graduate studies, he did an internship at Institute for Economic Policy (IWP), where he published a regulative comment on the backloading of emission allowances.
 Moreover, he designed and carried out a prisoner's dilemma experiment during a lecture on new political economy.

 Philipp Voß completed both his Bachelor's and Master's degrees in economics at the University of Cologne (Germany) and spent a semester abroad at University of Seoul in Korea.
 In his Bachelor's thesis, he analyzed the consequences of including aviation in the European Emission Trading Scheme.
 In his Master's thesis, he developed a game theoretic model to analyze strategic investments in the global natural gas infrastructure.